top of page

 The first part takes us on a journey through the evolutionary story of the human body.
 We evolved to be bipedal, furless, sweaty creatures, with more fat stored in our bodies compared to other species, and we are very dependent on the use of tools.
 As hunter-gatherers, our diet and activity evolved along those characteristics and adapted to eat food high in fibre and low in carbohydrates, as well as to crave energy-rich foods: in other words, to be physically active creatures, but also to enjoy rest and comfort.
 While this stage lasted for tens of thousands of years, with the origin of farming, 10-12,000 years ago, things changed quite dramatically.
 We were now able to increase the quantity and the quality of food that we ate.
 This led to an increase in human population size, when people started surrounding themselves with their own waste products, also interacting with animals by domesticating them.
 This also led to the spread of infectious diseases.
 With the industrial revolution and modern science, we were then able to produce even more food, and there was a population explosion which continues to this day.
 At the same time we developed sanitation, and became able to combat many of the infectious diseases the agricultural shift had introduced.

 Therefore, Lieberman argues in the second part, we now live in what seems to be the healthiest stage of human evolution, with a decline in infectious diseases and malnutrition, and a serious drop in infant mortality rates.
 Yet, today we die from non-infectious diseases like cancer, heart disease, osteoporosis, type 2 diabetes, autoimmune disorders and many more.
-From the perspective of evolutionary medicine, many of the health problems people face today are mismatch diseases, i.e. diseases that "result from our Paleolithic bodies being poorly on inadequately adapted to certain modern behaviours and conditions."* For example, Lieberman says, evidence shows that Coronary Heart disease used to be extremely rare during our hunter-gatherer stage.
+From the perspective of evolutionary medicine, many of the health problems people face today are mismatch diseases, i.e. diseases that "result from our Paleolithic bodies being poorly or inadequately adapted to certain modern behaviours and conditions."* For example, Lieberman says, evidence shows that coronary heart disease used to be extremely rare during our hunter-gatherer stage.
 And although cancers are ancient, the rates at which people die from cancer have been rising exponentially.

 One of my favourite parts of the book focuses on the feet, our most precious structure of support as bipedal creatures.
 Lieberman shows that we evolved to be barefoot.
 When shoes were first invented they were very minimal, so we could still sense the ground beneath us.
 Without referencing somatic practices, the author describes that fundamentally somatic act that is (or should be) standing on our feet: